top of page

 I am a Detroit native and graduated from Michigan State University (East Lansing, MI) in 2019 with a Bachelor’s of Science in Physiology, and a research focus in cancer cell biology.
 I joined the Detroit Trauma Project at Wayne State University School of Medicine, Department of Psychiatry & Behavioral Neurosciences in September 2019.
 I am interested in practicing primary care medicine in the metro-Detroit area due to my desire to serve my hometown with knowledge and evidence alongside empowering underserved populations through medicine, continued research and service, promoting health and wellness.
 My personal hobbies of interest include spoiling my pet schnauzer, cycling, gardening, traveling, running clubs and anything outdoors.

-Medical Student at Central Michigan University
+Currently a Medical Student at Central Michigan University

 Image.jpeg